 It might not feel like it, but my take on impostor syndrome is that we are being provided with an opportunity for personal growth.

 If we are navigating the high seas of life & prepared to charter unknown waters, we're likely to experience times when we feel vulnerable.
 We are sailing the ship whilst all too aware of the giant seagull flapping above our head!

 Perhaps we can reframe the idea of being an impostor.

-An 'impostor' is someone who pretends to be someone else in order to deceive others for fradulent gain, like a con-artist.
-If your intention is to deceive, be dis-honest & to cheat or con people, then you may rightly be crowned ‘impostor’ & own that.
+An 'impostor' is someone who pretends to be someone else in order to deceive others for fraudulent gain, like a con-artist.
+It is someone who is not being authentic or true to themselves.

 Noticing intention here is key.
-People I know who have experienced impostor syndrome are honest, genuine & trustworthy, they want to do a great job & make a difference.
+People I know who experience impostor syndrome are honest, genuine & trustworthy, they want to do a great job & make a difference.

 If you believe in what you are doing, TRUST you are in the right place & grow into it.
 I have shared 10 strategies below to help you change the inner game, Amanda Green.

 I work 121 with many clients who struggle with Impostor Syndrome, the most unlikely candidates too!

 Some of them are so charismatic, confident & capable, that you wouldn't imagine they carry this feeling around with them.
 We all have parts of ourselves to work on, at least when we are consciously aware of them then we can start to work on the inner game.
 That brings strength, courage & inner peace.

 The first stage is to recognise & accept that it exists in the moment it presents itself.